gb160/gb160.github.io/installation.md

 Remember this ipa is not signed, if your iDevice is not jailbroken YOU have to sign the app before you can install it.

-## To install on a non-jailbroken device:
+# To install on a non-jailbroken device

 	Download the ipa from:
 	http://moddjifly.ddns.net

 	Then sign and install manually.

-## To install on a jailbroken device:
+# To install on a jailbroken device

 	Make sure you have installed the package 'appsync unified' from Cydia.